fboulnois/stable-diffusion-docker/README.md

 Other options:

-* `--attention-slicing`: use less memory at the expense of inference speed (default is no attention slicing)
+* `--attention-slicing`: use less memory but decrease inference speed (default is no attention slicing)
 * `--device [DEVICE]`: the cpu or cuda device to use to render images (default `cuda`)
 * `--half`: use float16 tensors instead of float32 (default `float32`)